Salary and Career Info

-A color science degree that decodes how humans perceive and interact with color in a unique master’s degree that has limitless applications.
+A unique master’s degree that decodes how humans perceive and interact with color, providing limitless real-world applications.

 The program revolves around the activities of the Munsell Color Science Laboratory, which is the pre-eminent academic laboratory in the country devoted to color science.
 Research is currently underway in color appearance modeling, lighting, image-quality, spectral-based image capture, archiving, reproduction of artwork, color management, computer graphics, AR/VR, and material appearance.
 The Munsell Laboratory has many contacts that provide students with summer and full-time job opportunities across the United States and abroad.